kube-rs/kube/README.md

 **[API Docs](https://clux.github.io/kube-rs/kube/)**

 ## Reflector
-The biggest abstraction exposed in this client is `Reflector<T, U>`.
+One of the main abstractions exposed from `kube::api` is `Reflector<T, U>`.
 This is a cache of a resource that's meant to "reflect the resource state in etcd".

 It handles the api mechanics for watching kube resources, tracking resourceVersions, and using watch events; it builds and maintains an internal map.